 Some of the key factors that can contribute to the development of SPD include:

-- Prenatal stress and maternal health: Maternal stress during pregnancy can have a profound impact on fetal brain development, potentially setting the stage for neurological imbalances that may later manifest as problems with sensory input.
+- Prenatal stress and maternal health: Prenatal stress during pregnancy can have a profound impact on fetal brain development, potentially setting the stage for neurological imbalances that may later manifest as problems with sensory input.

 - Early life stressors and environmental factors: Exposure to toxins, nutritional deficiencies, or emotional stress in the early years of life can further compromise a child’s neurological development and exacerbate sensory processing difficulties.